MekanMyradov/multiome-analysis/README.md

 ### 3. Multimodal Integration

-We implemented and benchmarked four integration methods, each with distinct strengths and trade-offs.
+We implemented and benchmarked five integration methods, each with distinct strengths and trade-offs.

 ---